angular/angular/aio/content/guide/glossary.md

 For example, dependencies can be lazy loaded as needed&mdash;as opposed to [eager-loaded](#eager-loading) modules that are required by the root module and are thus loaded on launch.

 The [router](#router) makes use of lazy loading to load child views only when the parent view is activated.
-Similarly, you can build custom elements that can be loaded into an Angular app when needed.
+Similarly, you can build custom elements that can be loaded into an Angular application when needed.

 {@a library}

 ## library

 In Angular, a [project](#project) that provides functionality that can be included in other Angular applications.
-A library isn't a complete Angular app and can't run independently.
+A library isn't a complete Angular application and can't run independently.
 (To add re-usable Angular functionality to non-Angular web applications, you can use Angular [custom elements](#angular-element).)

 * Library developers can use the [Angular CLI](#cli) to `generate` scaffolding for a new library in an existing [workspace](#workspace), and can publish a library as an `npm` package.